jaw1999/CCTV-viewer/README.md

 ### YOLO not detecting vehicles
 - Check backend logs for "YOLO model loaded successfully"
 - Ensure PyTorch and dependencies installed correctly
-- Detection requires confidence ≥0.4 (40%)
+- Detection requires confidence ≥0.6 (60%) and minimum box size of 30 pixels
+- Only detects cars, buses, and trucks (motorcycles excluded)
 - Some cameras may not have vehicles in frame

 ### Slow refresh rate